arbor-sim/arbor/doc/index.rst

 * :ref:`tutorial` contains a few ready-made examples you can use to quickly get started using Arbor.
 In the tutorial descriptions we link to the relevant Arbor concepts.
 * :ref:`modelintro` describes the design and concepts used in Arbor.
 The breakdown of concepts is mirrored (as much as possible) in the :ref:`pyoverview` and :ref:`cppoverview`, so you can easily switch between languages and concepts.
-* The API section details our :ref:`pyoverview` and :ref:`cppoverview` API. :ref:`internals-overview` describes Arbor code that is not user-facing; convenience classes, architecture abstractions, etc.
+* The API section details our :ref:`pyoverview` and :ref:`cppoverview` API.
+The :ref:`dev-overview` describes Arbor code that is not user-facing; convenience classes, architecture abstractions, and other information that is relevant to understanding the inner workings of Arbor and the mathematical foundations underpinning the engine.
+* :ref:`modelling-overview` is a collection of best practices and experiences collected from the Arbor modelling community, meant to spread information on how to solve common modelling questions in Arbor.
 * Contributions to Arbor are very welcome!
-Under :ref:`contribindex` describe conventions and procedures for all kinds of contributions.
+Under :ref:`contribindex` you'll find the conventions and procedures for all kinds of contributions.

 Citing Arbor
 ------------